tamerfrombk/ankh/README.md

-# cleanshell
+# fak

-`clean` is a scripting language and shell with an emphasis on simplicity and readability. `clean` is a tentative name for the language and is bound to change at any time.
+`fak` is a scripting language and REPL shell with an emphasis on simplicity and readability.

+Don't get frustrated; `fak` it!

 ### Running

-`cleansh` will execute a shell while `cleansh <script>` will run the provided script.
+`fak` will execute a shell while `fak <script>` will run the provided script.

 ### Dependencies